amitxv/PC-Tuning/docs/post-install.md

 - If desired, you can use [ServiWin](https://www.nirsoft.net/utils/serviwin.html) to check for residual drivers and possibly create an issue on the repository to let me know that a given driver should be disabled

+- Something not working after disabling services but works once services are re-enabled?
+See [docs/debug-services.md](/docs/debug-services.md)

 ## Configure Device Manager

 The section is directly related to the [Configure Services and Drivers](#configure-services-and-drivers) section.
 The methodology below will ensure maximum compatibility while services are enabled because devices with an associated driver will be toggled in the ``Services-Disable.bat`` script which means we do not need to permanently disable them.